yl3829/deblur_tf/README.md

 # What is this repo ?

 This repository is for the final project of ECBM6040: Neural Networks and Deep Learning Research, the group of DGAN.
-Implementation of deblur in Tensorflow
+Implementation of Deblur GAN in Tensorflow

 Original paper [DeBlur GANs](https://arxiv.org/pdf/1711.07064.pdf).